This is me.

 So, what a year, highlights?
 Being violently assaulted and put in hospital, seeing firsthand how our hospital is no longer functioning safely.
 And then there was Leinster House, memories to savour.
 One thing stands out to me from the year, the kindness and friendliness, everyone who stood by me.
 I won't name you all, but if I name a few, they won't mind - Shane, Theresa, Michelle, Bob and the gang, Camilla, Ian, Ger, John, Lisa, Paul, all of ye, too many to name and some might not want to be named, so many people who have made life brighter.

 And at the beginning of December I had a great weekend in Dublin, a fantastic catchup with everyone, especially those who I haven't seen since I moved to Limerick.
 So many special people.
+It made me laugh that the lazer beams from the awful light show on Dublin's O'Connell Street can be seen all the way to South Dublin.

 In brief my New Year's Revolution started up before the New Year, and it's about changing my reactions and trying to improve how I relate to people.
 With the level of trauma and psychological damage I've suffered, I struggle miserably with interactions and relating to people and I need to change, but it's not overnight, especially when trauma to do with relationships is hardwired into me.
 But I'll try with help.